artyom-mameev/quester/README.md

 - Use of RememberMe technology;
 - Users can edit their registration data;
-- Full-fledged text games constructor with a simple interface that allows the users to create and edit game elements;
+- Full-fledged text games constructor with a simple interface that allows the users to create and edit games;
-- Users can save games for private access only and publish or hide them from public access;
+- Users can save games for private access only and change their visibility;
+- Content pages are accompanied by pagination;
-- Users can view a list of their own hidden games with pagination, and individually test them;
+- Users can view a list of their private games and individually test them;
 - Users can edit and delete their own and others' (for administrators) games;
-- Multilanguage support - at the moment the English and Russian localization is fully available, between which the user can switch directly on the fly, it is also possible to create games in different languages;
+- Multilingual support - at the moment the English and Russian localization is fully available, between which the users can switch directly on the fly, it is also possible to create games in different languages;
-- Users can view the list of all released games with sorting by date of creation or rating, with basic information about each game and basic actions, as well as pagination;
+- Users can view a list of all released games on the service with sorting by date/creation/rating and basic information/actions;
-- Users can rate games, for each game is calculated a global rating;
+- Users can rate games, a global rating is calculated for each game;
 - Users can write comments to the games;
 - Users can edit and delete their own or others' (for administrators) comments;
-- Users can play any published games;
+- Users can play any published games directly in the browser;
-- Users can receive any published games via API in JSON format for possible implementation of third-party clients;
+- Users can receive any published games via API in JSON format for possible implementation of third-party game players;
-- Users can add games to favorites list;
+- Users can add games to their favorites list;
-- Users can view their own favorites list, sorted by creation date or rating, with basic information about each game and basic actions, as well as pagination;
+- Users can view their favorites list with sorting by creation date/rating and basic information/actions;
-- Individual pages for each game with detailed information and actions, as well as social media buttons;
+- Individual pages for each game with detailed information/actions, accompanied by social media buttons;
-- Users can see a basic information about any user, including user's rating (calculated from the rating of games created by the user), the number of games created, the number of games rated, the number of comments posted;
+- Users can view basic information about any user, including user's rating (calculated from the rating of the games created by the user), the number of games created, the number of games rated, the number of comments posted;
-- Users can see a list of all games created by a particular user, sorted by date of creation or rating, with basic information about each game and basic actions, as well as pagination;
+- Users can view a list of all games created by a specific user with sorting by date of creation/rating and basic information/actions;
-- Users can see a list of all comments created by a specific user, with pagination;
+- Users can view a list of all comments created by a specific user;
-- Admins can block a specific user or delete all their games, ratings or comments;
+- Administrators can block a specific user or delete all their games, ratings or comments;
-- Protection against unauthorized access with Spring Security technologies, stock protection against CSRF attacks.
+- Protection against unauthorized access using Spring Security technologies, stock protection against CSRF attacks.

 [<img width="233px" src="readme/screenshots/2-for-preview-1-pre.png" />](https://github.com/artyom-mameev/quester/blob/master/readme/screenshots/2-for-preview-1-full.png?raw=true) [<img width="233px" src="readme/screenshots/2-for-preview-2-pre.png" />](https://github.com/artyom-mameev/quester/blob/master/readme/screenshots/2-for-preview-2-full.png?raw=true) [<img width="233px" src="readme/screenshots/2-for-preview-3-pre.png" />](https://github.com/artyom-mameev/quester/blob/master/readme/screenshots/2-for-preview-3-full.png?raw=true)